 One way around this could be to share your bed with your cat.
 This could interfere with your sleep, though.
 Remember that cats become more active at night.
 You will also have to be consistent.

 Above all, remember the one golden rule.
-Cats and humans run similar base body temperatures, but theirs drop faster.
+Cats and humans have similar base body temperatures, but their temperature drop faster.
 If you are feeling chilly, it’s almost certain that your cat is cold.
-Do whatever it takes to make them more comfortable while you deal with your own needs.